The Check Engine Light Came On At 5:42 PM. Another Shop Booked The Diagnostic By 5:55.

 The Auto-Repair Revenue Leak Usually Looks Quiet Until It Is Expensive.

-These signals show up long before the owner admits the shop has a front-door problem.
-Most repair businesses feel them as advisor stress, weak booking discipline, and softer approvals before they ever label them as leakage.
+These leaks show up long before the shop calls it a front-door problem.
+Most repair businesses feel them as advisor stress, weak booking discipline, and softer approvals before they ever label them clearly.

 The Silent Diagnostic Defection